Gluten Should Be Labeled as a Top Food Allergen in the U.S., Just Like In Canada & Across Europe

 "No medicine exists that can allow people with food allergies or celiac disease to ingest the offending food; the only treatment for people with food allergies and celiac disease is to strictly avoid exposure to offending proteins." (pages 67-69)

-Since the passage of the FALCPA, there have been some limited therapies developed which allow some with food allergies to eat small amounts of offending proteins.
-However, for the vast majority of people with food allergies, the required labeling scheme of the FALCPA has remained of paramount importance to keeping them safe.
+In addition, since the passage of the FALCPA, there have been some limited Oral Immunotherapy therapies developed which allow some people with IgE-Mediated Food Allergies to eat small amounts of offending proteins.
+However, for the vast majority of people with of IgE-Mediated Food Allergies, the required labeling scheme of the FALCPA has remained of paramount importance to keeping them safe.

 Since it was first theorized in 1887 that treating Celiac patients “must be by means of diet” (1887 was ironically the same year that the NIH was founded), and it was discovered in 1952 that Gluten was the trigger of Celiac, the one and only Celiac treatment has remained the same -- strict adherence to a Gluten Free diet!
 In 2021, it is of paramount importance that Gluten be required to be labeled in the U.S. to better protect those with Celiac.